helgeholm/set-clustering/README.md

 __Set Clustering__ is a tool for grouping objects based on similarity.

+Give an array of arbitrary elements, and a function to determine how similar two elemts are.
+The elements can then be divided into a number of groups to your liking.
+The elements in each group will be more similar to each other than to elements of other groups.

 ## Short example, grouping a set of names:
 ```
 var difflib = require('difflib');